GurbanovAli/Codejam-Culture-Portal/README.md

 	10 Project is made using gatsbyjs //done

-	10 Contentful / netlify cms is used for content management   //not done
+	10 Contentful / netlify cms is used for content management   //done

 	20 Animations / special effects like paralax //done